WarriorofZarona/Good-README-Generator/README.md

 * [Credits](#credits)

 # Installation
-Type npm install and the package will install necessary dependencies
+Type npm install to add all necessary dependencies

 # Usage
-Quickly create READMEs for projects
+Quickly create a README for projects

 # License
 No license